 You will learn through a mixture of face-to-face sessions of different kinds, and also very importantly, through study in your own time.

-The aim of these is not just to expand your grammar, vocabulary etc., but also to improve the skills you need to use your English in university study.
-As a result much of class time is spent on tasks: actively doing things with your language.
-These may be small in-class exercises (reading & analysing a text, listening to a recorded conversation, writing a paragraph etc.); or they may be part of a larger preparation for a final product: e.g. reading several texts to produce a written assignment or inform a group discussion.
-A normal part of doing these tasks is working with other students, in pairs or groups; so learning to communicate effectively with other students is an essential part of what you learn.
+These may be small in-class exercises (reading & analysing a text, listening to a recorded conversation, writing a paragraph etc.); or they may be part of a larger preparation for a final product: e.g., reading several texts to produce a written assignment or inform a group discussion.

 Different subjects are taught in different ways, so you may well not just experience a normal ‘lecture’ where the teacher presents and you take notes; even these will include questions to answer, short tasks to discuss in groups etc. There may also be: